 Futura, Web-safe fonts

-Streetball is a side project I created in 2012 to experiment with data from the dribbble api.
+Streetball was a side project I created in 2012 to experiment with live data from the dribbble api.
 I expanded on their basketball theme by pairing two players up against one another and analyzing their “stats”.
 There really is no clear winner, as this is intended just for friendly competition.
 But as you can see in the screenshot, I just got schooled by a legend.

 An online service allowing customers to schedule vehicle service appointments.

 The one item at a time business model is an interesting, and relatively uncommon ecommerce convention.
 While there are a few popular sites using this concept, finding existing software that provided similar functionality while also meeting certain unique business requirements wasn’t so easy.
 This custom solution was designed to meet current client requirements, but also be flexible enough to support future business decisions.